AlexanderDewhirst/auth_service_rails/README.md

 # Auth Service

 This microservice implements a token and session based authentication system.
 This is a Rails API using `jwt` and `devise`.

+RFC 7519 documents the use of JWTs and expectations for the payload: https://datatracker.ietf.org/doc/html/rfc7519

 ## Getting Started